 Sign-Out: This button sign out the currently signed-in user.
 When no user is signed in, pressing this button has no effect.

 Contact us: This is used to provide a set of contacts so as to reach people for assistance.
+The set of contacts include email address, telephone number, a postal address, links to social media, etc.

-Share App: This is used to share this application with other users.
+Share App: This functionality is used to share our current application to another pre-existing one.
+Thus this enables sharing of application to another user.

-About Us: This gives a detailed information of about the application.
+About Us: This gives detailed information of about the application.
+This further informs an individual who uses that application about the company and their respective operations.
+This provides a visitor with a glimpse of the company and provides more insight into the business that the application makes.

-FAQ’s: Provides information about frequently asked questions.
+FAQ’s: Provides information about frequently asked questions or concerns that the customer usually has when an individual uses the application.
+This usually comprises of text which further consists of most prominently asked questions along with their respective answers to resolve their doubt.

 Admin: